trottamath/projet_info_2A/Application/ReadMe.txt

 (INSEE code 13207) on the “latest” date, the application will return the list ['13201', '13206','13208'] corresponding to the 1st, 6th and 8th districts of Marseille.

-WARNING for the first use: To load a complete district in the database, for exemple for the district 13, use InitialisationBdD(id_dep="13").chargement_bdd()
+WARNING  for the first use: Create your database (cf. init_db.sql).
+To load a complete district in the database, for exemple for the district 13, use
+ InitialisationBdD(id_dep="13").chargement_bdd()